telephone

 the terminal goes back to the command line.

-• I add the first failing test to test_telephone.py
+• I delete all the text then add the first failing test to test_telephone.py

 echo "pytest" > requirements.txt